-A superior battle rhythm will help your business make the most strategic and correct decisions possible for your business.
-A battle rhythm can also help your small business reduce waste, inefficiency and will help you accomplish goals in less time.
-A widely adopted rhythm also ensures you employees are working in harmony and supporting one another’s efforts to the fullest extent.
+A battle rhythm can also help your small business reduce waste, boost efficiency and accomplish goals in less time.
+A widely adopted rhythm also ensures your employees are working in harmony and supporting one another’s efforts to the fullest extent.
 All of these things will inherently make your business stronger and more successful.
 With the resource and capital you save or earn thanks to your battle rhythm, focus on ways you can grow and expand your business.
 Try to minimize your risks by expanding a source of revenue you’re already secure in instead of branching out into an entirely new sphere.
 You can also try funneling some of your extra resources into improving your customer or client experience.

-The battle rhythm system can be applied to a specific growth goal as well.
-Begin with the goal, then determine what benchmarks or improvements need to occur in order for this to be possible.
-Set the benchmarks and timetables as goals for your departments and have them determine a work schedule or their own plans for achieving the benchmarks in the time period needed.
+You can apply the battle rhythm system to a specific growth goal as well.
+Begin with the goal, then determine what benchmarks or improvements need to occur to make it possible.
+Set the benchmarks and timetables as goals for your departments, and have them determine a work schedule or their own plans for achieving the benchmarks in the time period needed.
 Check-ins ahead of benchmarks will both keep employees accountable and keep you informed on their progress.
 Frequent communication will keep you on top of any sudden changes or issues.
-Work with your managers to ensure that your goals and timetables are correct – you’ll need their support to drive their departments forward towards the goals.
+Work with your managers to ensure that your goals and timetables are correct – you’ll need their support to drive their departments toward the goals.